backand/angular-cart-seed/README.md

     $ npm -g install gulp bower

-After that, install angular-kickstart downloading the [latest release](https://github.com/backand/angular-kickstart/releases) (or clone the master branch if you want to run the development version).
+After that, install angular-kickstart downloading the [master release](https://github.com/backand/angular-kickstart/archive/master.zip) (or clone the master branch if you want to run the development version).
     $ git clone https://github.com/backand/angular-kickstart.git
+    $ cd angular-kickstart

-Unzip the project and cd into it, then install bower and npm dependencies, and run the application in development mode.
+Install bower and npm dependencies, and run the application in development mode.

     $ npm install
     $ bower install